 - 10. About the Violence Against Women Act

-There are two basic conditions to obtaining protection under the Violence Against Women Act (VAWA):
+There are two basic conditions for obtaining protection under the Violence Against Women Act (VAWA):

 - The abuser must be a U.S. citizen or lawful permanent resident (“green card” holder), and